bcunnane/fiber_tracking/README.md

 # 2. Data processing & strain analysis

-I wrote several scripts and functions to
+I wrote a script to organize data processing so that the collected data is automatically saved as MATLAB structures.

-The fiber endpoints are tracked using the VEPC data so that each endpoint's location is known for all frames.
-These locations are analyzed, and changes in the fiber's length over time are calculatated.
-The motion of the fiber's endpoints is recorded in a gif animation.
+The fiber endpoints are identified on the first image frame (this may be done manually or by DTI eigenvector analysis).
+These endpoints are then progressively tracked through each frame using the VEPC veloctiy data.
+Once the endpoint locations are known, fiber elongation and therefore fiber strain may be calculated for each frame.
+I also wrote MATLAB functions to automatically create animations of fiber motion and plot strain over the cycle.

 [Fiber motion animations]